getdirty75/asymetrics/src/articles/crudo-volta-python-syndicate.md

 ### **Interview**

-*Tell me a little bit about the inception of Crudo Volta, how did the whole concept come about?*
+*\*Malong: Tell me a little bit about the inception of Crudo Volta, how did the whole concept come about?*

-**So, there are different timelines in the experience and several factors that drove me to it: I was born in Benin but lived around Europe most of my adult life, and a few years back, after making music in Italy for about 12 years (producing Hip-Hop and Dancehall), I found myself unhappy about my creative journey.
+\*Mikael Calandra Achode: **So, there are different timelines in the experience and several factors that drove me to it: I was born in Benin but lived around Europe most of my adult life, and a few years back, after making music in Italy for about 12 years (producing Hip-Hop and Dancehall), I found myself unhappy about my creative journey.
 I was very much influenced by music from the US and Jamaica, and I felt like my approach was gimmicky instead of actually coming from my feelings.
 Something was missing, something I call the Black element, which I eventually found when I moved to London and got closer to a Black/African community, where I felt my skills improved.
 It’s from a sort of an aesthetic of the mind, present in the community, and music is used as a language to convey certain feelings.**

 **Around the same time I became a dad and felt I needed a proper job, and as I’m also passionate about visual art, I started studying and working in graphic design.
 It made me reflect a lot on the impact of the profession in society, the impact of image.
 It was around the period of the “Arab Spring” and the major turmoil that followed, including the ensuing big media focus on African migrants.
 You know, we have very short-term memory, but the imaginary of Africa in the West was very different 10 years ago.
 And we started seeing these images reinforcing the idea of a poor, destabilized Africa, and very negative and diminishing images of African migrants.**